9.2 The metaphorical language of record reviews

 a cut above the stream of Asian pianists… (Sept 2009, 71)

-The ‘stream’ is reminiscent of ‘hoards’, ‘swamped’, ‘overrun’, and so on, words often arising in xenophobic comment about immigration; and it’s then combined with common clichés from western criticism of Asian musicians evoked in the review by ‘mere digital efficiency’, lack of individuality or musical insight.
+The ‘stream’ is reminiscent of ‘hoards’, ‘swamped’, ‘overrun’, and so on, words often arising in xenophobic comment about immigration; and it’s then combined with common clichés from white western criticism of Asian musicians evoked in the review by ‘mere digital efficiency’, lack of individuality or musical insight.
 Dehumanising the yellow performer, as they become indistinguishable within a mass, is underlined, not redeemed, by singling out one to praise.
 By the same means, the supremacy of the white norm is emphasised.

 From the same writer, the following year, comes a complaint characteristic of what Robin DiAngelo (2018) has analysed as ‘white fragility’, that white people are somehow, despite their overwhelming cultural dominance, being disadvantaged: